jbatson5/SCALE-test/docs/MAVRIC.rst

 The geometry for the Denovo calculation is specified using the keyword “gridGeometryID=” and the identification number of a grid geometry that was defined in the definitions block.
-The material assigned to each voxel of the mesh is determined by testing the center point in the SGGP geometry (unless the macro-material option is used – see below).
+The material assigned to each voxel of the mesh is determined by testing the center point in the SGGP geometry (unless the macro-material option is used—see below).

 .. _macromaterials: